Q1. What is JSON and why is it widely used in applications?

 Q10.
 What data types does JSON support?

-These basic types cover most data-exchange needs.
-Understanding JSON data types is essential for API development.
-Interviewers often ask this.
+Understanding JSON data types is essential for API development and is often asked in interviews.

 Q11.
 What is a JSON key?